telatin/lotus-tutorial/docs/lotus.md

  - **-simBasedTaxo**
    - `0` default: use RDP
    - `1` or `blast`: use Blast;
-   - `2` or `lambda"`: use LAMBDA to search against a 16S reference database for taxonomic profiling of OTUs;
+   - `2` or `lambda`: use LAMBDA to search against a 16S reference database for taxonomic profiling of OTUs;
    - `3` or `utax`: use UTAX with custom databases.
  - **-useBestBlastHitOnly**
    - `1` don't use LCA (last common ancestor) to determine most likely taxnomic level, instead just use the best blast hit (not recommended).